Floridan aquifer: General hydraulic characteristics

 Estimated transmissivity of the Floridan aquifer system.

 The carbonate rocks that compose the Floridan aquifer system have highly variable hydraulic properties, including porosity and permeability.
-Transmissivity within the aquifer system has been reported over a range of more than six orders of magnitude, from less than 8 ft^{2}/d to greater than 9,000,000 ft^{2}/d, with the majority of values ranging from 10,000 to 100,000 ft^{2}/d.
+Transmissivity has been reported over a range of more than six orders of magnitude, from less than 8 ft^{2}/d to greater than 9,000,000 ft^{2}/d, with the majority of values ranging from 10,000 to 100,000 ft^{2}/d.
 Where the aquifer is unconfined or thinly confined, infiltrating water dissolves the rock and transmissivity tends to be relatively high.
 Where the aquifer is thickly confined, less dissolution occurs and transmissivity tends to be lower.
-In the first regional map depicting transmissivity variation across the aquifer, Miller (1986) showed that transmissivity values exceed 250,000 ft^{2}/d where the aquifer system is either unconfined or thinly confined.
-In areas where the aquifer is thickly confined, Miller (1986) indicated lower transmissivity was related primarily to textural changes and secondarily to the thickness of the rocks.
+In the first regional map depicting transmissivity variation across the aquifer, Miller showed that transmissivity values exceed 250,000 ft^{2}/d where the aquifer system is either unconfined or thinly confined.
+In areas where the aquifer is thickly confined, Miller indicated lower transmissivity was related primarily to textural changes and secondarily to the thickness of the rocks.
 Micritic limestone in southern Florida and in the updip outcrop areas was identified as having much lower transmissivity than elsewhere in the system.